India & China – Seventy Years of Relative Economic Progress – Guest Author: Nirmalya Chatterjee

 India, on the other hand, has continued to improve its alignment with the western world as a desirable trading partner for a variety of reasons.
 A vibrant democracy, a reliable legal system, and the wide use of English language are some of the key appeals to the foreign investors.
 India must continue to make its economy more ‘business friendly’ with less regulations, have complete transparency and fairness for domestic and foreign investors, and focus on vastly improving education for the larger masses in order to make a compelling case for the investors.
 These are certainly some radical improvements for India.
 But, a singular focus on these imperatives would certainly help bridge some of the gap with China.

 Nirmalya Chatterjee is an 11 year resident of Las Vegas.
-He is a retired Senior C-Suite Executive with a wide array of experience in diverse industries.
-During his professional career, Nirmalya had several senior level and expat assignments.
+He is a management consultant for consumer products and the hospitality industry.
+During his professional career, Nirmalya had several senior levels and ex-pat assignments.
 He was the Chief Financial Officer for Coors Brewing Company; Vice President of Finance for Las Vegas Sands Corporation; Sr. Vice President of Finance, Galaxy Entertainment Macau; and General Manager of Revlon India.
 Most recently, Nirmalya served as the Chairman of the Hindu Temple and Jain Center of Las Vegas.
 Nirmalya holds an MBA from the Rutgers University.